vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

 will return a list of schools and the total numbers of pupils.
 The data will be returned in JSON format, with the following properties:
     - *year*: the year in question.
-    - *total*: the total enrollment for the year.
+    - *total*: the total enrolment for the year.
     ...
 An example of a response would be:
     ```json